ydb-platform/ydb/ydb/docs/en/core/faq/_includes/yql.md

 #### How do I select table rows by a list of keys? {#explicit-keys}

-You can select table rows from the specified list of values of the table's primary key (or key prefix) using the `IN` operator:
+You can select table rows based on a specified list of table primary key (or key prefix) values using the `IN` operator:

 ```sql
 DECLARE $keys AS List<UInt64>;